 Another area provides some advertising.
 We find two US trailers plus one US TV spot and two Spanish TV promos.
 One comment: don't watch these – or anything else, actually - unless you've already seen the movie; all of these sources reveal far too much information about the story.

 Despite some serious flaws, Edward Scissorhands remains a minor classic just because of the sheer loveliness of so much of the film.
-While it's too inconsistent to be his best film overall Tim Burton will probably never equal the heights of this movie.
-The DVD offers a very fine picture plus generally solid sound and some bland but decent supplements.
-A problematic classic is still a classic, and Edward Scissorhands is a DVD that deserves to be acquired.
+While it's too inconsistent to be his best film overall, Tim Burton will probably never equal the heights of this movie.
+The DVD offers generally solid picture and sound plus some bland but decent supplements.
+Though not a great release, I still love the film.